 - These two super foods are richer in protein than other grains or cereals of their kind.
 This makes them more filling and they stay in the digestive system longer, reducing cravings and hunger and hence are great options for persons on a weight loss diet.

 After outlining the similarities of these superfoods, there is a need to also acknowledge their differences, while still holding on to the opinion that is both great dietary options despite these differences.

 - Quinoa has a creamy texture and tastes like brown rice or oats when cooked while Millet has a slightly nutty flavor which is enhanced when roasted before consumption.

-- Quinoa comes in a round shape and has red, white and black colored seeds.
-Millet seeds are smaller in comparison with Quinoa and comes in white, green, yellow, brown and red colors.
+- Quinoa comes in a round shape and has red, white, and black colored seeds.
+Millet seeds are smaller in comparison with Quinoa and come in white, green, yellow, brown, and red colors.